b0kch01/NitroType-Bot/README.md

 ## Controls:
-1. 1 to set first mouse coordinate, 2 to set the second.
+1. [1] to set first mouse coordinate, [2] to set the second.
 2. After coordinates are set, press [esc] to start!
 3. There is a 1 second delay before the bot starts
 4. To stop the typing, press [esc]

+## Notes
+- The bot uses image recognition, so make sure nothing blocks the text!
+- The CAPS lock pop-up warning has messed up results before (watch out!)